A Navy SEAL Developed This How-To Workbook for Getting Out of the Military

 While Lacz and Hobbs respect every veteran's time in the military, they stress the importance of being willing to become a civilian and enter the new world with "a clean slate and an open mind."

-Lacz had always wanted to pursue a career in medicine but, in the wake of the 9/11 attacks, he put those plans on hold and became a SEAL.
-He spent eight years on the battlefields of Iraq, where he was able to learn some of the skills he would need in his future career.
-His discovery of "The WORK Book" was an essential element in his transition from SEAL medic to physician's assistant, he said.
+Lacz had always wanted to pursue a career in medicine, but in the wake of the 9/11 attacks, he put those plans on hold and became a SEAL.
+He spent eight years on the battlefields of Iraq, where he learned some of the skills he would need in his future career.
+His discovery of "The Work Book" was an essential element in his transition from SEAL medic to physician's assistant, he said.

 The first chapters in the new book are fundamental.
 Many veterans have never had to write out a resume.
 They probably don't know how to translate their military skills to an entry-level civilian job, and they may not even recognize that volunteer or other activities unrelated to their work could help fill gaps in their resume.